 The conduct of this assignment is expected to follow established quality standards for the selected research approach agreed with the client's Coordinator.
-The Consultancy firm engaged under Lot 1 is required to share all relevant information and collaborate with the firm contracted under Lot 2 to advance work aimed at upgrading of the Open Data Portal (ODP).
+The Consultant engaged under this consultancy is required to share all relevant information and collaborate with the entity contracted under a separate consultancy, to upgrade the Open Data Portal platform and undertake technology transfer and training to advance work aimed at upgrading of the Open Data Portal (ODP).
 The assignment requires a high degree of consultation in a manner that is sensitive to cost and time.